 Is there before and after-school care?

-While we do not have a formal “Before Care”program, we do allow students to be dropped off as early as 7:45 a.m. (though bused students may arrive earlier depending on their scheduled route).
-CMCS has a rich yet affordable After Care (link to page) program that starts immediately after school and goes until 5:45 p.m., for $5 per day.
-We even offer Specialty Club programs during After Care that are an additional fee depending on the program.
+While we do not have a formal “Before Care”program, we do allow students to be dropped off as early as 7:30 a.m. (though bused students may arrive earlier depending on their scheduled route).
+CMCS has a rich yet affordable After School Enrichment Club that starts immediately after school and goes until 4:30 p.m., Monday through Thursday for $7 per day if signed up in advance.
+We even offer Specialty Club programs that are an additional fee depending on the program.
 Art, music, martial arts and yoga are a few of the Specialty Club programs we’ve offered in the past.